DOCGroup/ACE_TAO/TAO/tests/Transport_Idle_Scanner/README.md

 # Periodic transport idle scanner

-This raw-GIOP regression uses a server-only idle timeout Y=2 seconds and a non-default scan interval X=2 seconds.
+This raw-GIOP regression uses a server-only idle timeout Y=2 seconds and explicitly overrides the 30-second default with scan interval X=2 seconds.
 It checks idle closure, retention of a partial header and an incomplete fragmented request beyond Y+X, and eventual closure after completing/cancelling that input.
 The server destroys its ORB normally to exercise scanner teardown.
 Run `perl run_test.pl` after building.

 The existing Transport_Idle_Timeout, Transport_Idle_Timeout_server,